Quilters' Guild of South Australia Inc

 Notes below - see also Notices

-Website update 19/3 - NEW Workshop with Jenny Bowker - please let me know if you spot any error - Use the free service www.changedetection.com to be notified of changes to website
+Website update 14/4 - General Updates - please let me know if you spot any error - Use the free service www.changedetection.com to be notified of changes to website

 ‘Celebration’ was the theme for this years’ Country Forum, held at Adelaide West Uniting Church on Saturday, March 14th.
 Nearly 200 Country members celebrated the Guild’s 30th Birthday, our 2014 National Award winners, Michele Hill and Faye Packham and the ladies of Orroroo winning their third ‘Pear’ award.
 Our grateful thanks to Judy Benda, Group Liaison executive member for coordinating the day and to everyone who worked so hard to make the day a great success.